Existing clients

 Keeping you informed

-All the measures in the April 2026 wave will require commencement orders to bring them into effect.
-We will keep an eye out for these in the New Year.
+The remaining measures in the April 2026 wave will require commencement orders to bring them into effect.
+We will keep an eye out for these over the next few weeks.

 Please visit our Employment Rights Act hub for the most up to date information on the implementation of the Act.